ubffm/Annohub/README.md

 # Annohub
 The application can be used to extract annotation information about applied annotation schemes and languages in annotated language resources like corpora, in various formats (e.g. RDF, CoNLL and XML).
-Results are made available via a web-interface that serves as a means to edit and export the harvested meta-data.</br>
+Results are made available via a web-interface that serves as a means to edit and export the harvested meta-data.
+A forthcoming paper as well as the manual in the doc folder give more in-depth information about its actual use-case.</br>
-The work was  conducted  in the  context  of  the  Specialized  Information  Service  Linguistics  (FID),  funded  by  German  Research  Foundation(DFG/LIS,  2017-2019).</br>
+Annohub was  conducted  in the  context  of  the  Specialized  Information  Service  Linguistics  (FID),  funded  by  German  Research  Foundation(DFG/LIS,  2017-2019).</br>
-The documentation (in the doc folder) and a forthcoming paper give more in-depth information about the actual use-case.

 **Installation**</br>